Your Rights After an Arrest in Dallas County: Everything You Need to Know (Step-by-Step)

 Timeline: Dallas County Arrest

-Here is the general timeline most people experience after a Dallas County arrest:
+Here is a general timeline many people experience after a Dallas County arrest:

-• 6–24 hours: Bond eligibility reviewed / bond may be posted (if allowed)
+• 6–24 hours: Bond eligibility may be reviewed, and bond may be posted if available

 Related: What happens after an arrest in Dallas?